jakubkrolewski/cwac-richedit/README.markdown

 tablets work better.
 To get it to work on phones at all, you will need to include `android:imeOptions="flagNoExtractUi"` as an attribute on the `RichEditText`.

+**NOTE**: The action modes do not work on Android 5.1.
+They will be deprecated in an upcoming release of this library and will be removed entirely before the library reaches 1.0.
+A stock toolbar implementation will be provided instead as the out-of-the-box way to offer users the ability to control effects.

 Alternatively, you can have
 your own toolbar or gesture interface or